Halochkin/CustomWebComponents/Articles/CSS/Problem: style creep of parent slot.md

-# Problem: style creep of parent slot.
+# Problem: style creep of parent slot

 In the previous [article](https://github.com/Halochkin/Components/blob/master/Articles/CSS/How%20to%20style%20slot.childNodes%3F.md) we described the ways of styling `slot.childNodes`.
 This article describes the problem of unwanted styles (creep) that come from somewhere you